ogiekako/chromiumide/docs/quickstart.md

 ### [Boards and Packages]

-CrOS IDE shows which packages you are working on and lets you run `cros_workon start/stop` directly from the UI.
+ChromiumIDE shows which packages you are working on and lets you run `cros_workon start/stop` directly from the UI.
 Access it by clicking on *CrOS Development* [activity bar] (Chrome icon).
 Use +/– buttons to start and stop working on packages.